5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 ## `Replace` content

-When `Find` is stated in the Requirements, [any rewriting of a piece of code to find confirmed binary data from it is highly implausible!
+When `Find` is stated in the Requirements, (any rewriting of a piece of code to find confirmed binary data from it is highly implausible)!
 However, `Replace` can do this.
 Following the example above, we write a piece of code.

 ```Swift
     DefinitionBlock ("", "SSDT", 2, "hack", "111", 0)